subsquid/docs/docs/subsquid-network/reference/evm-api.md

   subtraces: boolean
 }
 ```
 A trace will be included in the response if it matches all the requests.
-An empty array matches no traces; omitted or `null` request matches any trace.
+An empty array matches no traces; omit all requests to match all traces.
 See [Traces](/sdk/reference/processors/evm-batch/traces) for a detailed description of data request fields.

 ### State diffs